-UPDATE: This post was written way back in 2011, a more innocent time pre-Snowden.
+UPDATE March 2016: This post was written in 2011, a more innocent time pre-Snowden.
 I still run all this stuff, but recognize that these things won’t protect you from all the NSA attacks that have been revealed since then.

 A friend asked Marcie about reducing her exposure to ads on Facebook and I decided to write up the answer as a blog post so it would be easy to send to others (and update with new stuff).
 So here is a list of stuff that I do — your mileage may vary.

-I use Firefox as my primary web browser (and I keep it up to date), mostly so I can add a gaggle of plug-ins.
-Here’s the list
+I use Firefox as my primary web browser (and keep it up to date), mostly so I can add a gaggle of plug-ins.
+Some of these are now available for Safari too.
+Here’s the list (installing the first three will provide most of the benefit).

 - 1Password — a great way to manage a bajillion really-strong passwords on web pages, but costs (a little) money